Room-2015

 The plot is basic, yet layered, with a unique setting.
 Rather than a creepy house, a summer camp, or some other tried and true device, we have the ingenious coal mine setting- immediately fraught with great potential.

-The town is aptly named Valentine Bluff (how clever) so Valentine’s Day is a major holiday.
-The Mayor and police chief figure prominently in the story and the use of town history makes the film engaging.
+The town is aptly named Valentine Bluff (how clever), so Valentine’s Day is a major holiday.
+The Mayor and police chief figure prominently in the story, and the use of town history makes the film engaging.

-Typical for the slasher genre we have a bunch of horny teens, partying to the max, who decide that the coal mine is the perfect place to throw a Valentine’s Day party, and they do so with gusto.
+Typical for the slasher genre, we have a bunch of horny teens, partying to the max, who decide that the coal mine is the perfect place to throw a Valentine’s Day party, and they do so with gusto.

 There are a few middle-aged characters with meaty stuff to do, and the main plot is of the whodunit sort.
 The killer’s get-up is simply genius.

-One of my favorite scenes involves the offing of Mabel Osbourne, the earnest, sweet-natured party planner, who excitedly is preparing the annual Valentine’s Day town dance.
+One of my favorite scenes involves the offing of Mabel Osbourne, the earnest, sweet-natured party planner, who is excitedly preparing the annual Valentine’s Day town dance.

 The scene is both horrific and comical.